leios/gpu-handbook/src/content/abstractions.md

 Now for a few quick exercises to make sure we understand everything:

 !!! todo "Problem 1: Do it on the GPU"
     Do what we just did on your GPU backend.
-In other words, change the array type of `a` to your `ArrayType` and add one to every other element
+In other words, change the array type of `a` to your `ArrayType` and add one to every other element.

 !!! todo "Problem 2: Subtract 1 from every even element"
-    Create some broadcast operation that will subtract one from every even element
+    Create some broadcast operation that will subtract one from every even element.

 !!! todo "Problem 3: Square each element of the array"
     For context, `x^y` is the math operator in Julia to "raise some number (`x`) to the power of some other number (`y`).